nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 After the main Partition Manager script has finished, another script runs.
 This script takes the :file:`partitions.yml` file as input and creates the following output files:

-* A C header file :file:`pm_config.h` for each child image and for the root application
+* A C header file :file:`pm_config.h` for each other image and for the root application
 * A key-value file :file:`pm.config`

 The header files are used in the C code, while the key-value file is imported into the CMake namespace.